slhck/compress-pptx/README.md

 :warning: This is not the same as compressing images with PowerPoint's own functionality.
 You may still need to do this to reduce the size of your presentation!

-PNGs containing transparency will be skipped to prevent graphics issues.
+PNGs containing transparency can be skipped to prevent graphics issues.
+Normally their transparent parts are replaced with white (although you can choose another color).
 ## Requirements

 - Python 3.5 or higher